ThongNguyenQuoc/HSTFaceNet/README.md

     #         logging.info("load backbone resume init, failed!")
 ```

-You can uncomment it, start to train, i want to comment it to prevent the backbone after i trained cannot load it successfully
+You can uncomment it, start to train, i want to comment it to prevent the backbone after i trained cannot load it successfully after i use pretrained model

 ## 4. Dataset Preparation